thetsGit/portfolio-master/README.md

  You can watch my presentation video right there: https://www.youtube.com/watch?v=oTq11w_zjxc

 #### Behind the story
 CS50 is pretty popular among young people in Myanmar.
 And I decided to take this course on Feb 27.
 During Match I alomst did nothing about it due to my internship's project.
-But in April, I got a lot of time, especially thingyan and in April 23, I completed my final project and got my certificate in one go.
+But in April, I got a lot of time, especially in Thingyan then in April 23, I completed my final project and got my certificate in one go.

 #### Description
  This is my CS50x2022 final project called portfolioX.